|The Jon Riley File

-Jon Riley enters his 10th season as head coach of the VCU Women's Track & Field program and eighth in charge of the men's team in 2017-18.
+Jon Riley enters his 11th season as head coach of the VCU Women's Track & Field program and ninth in charge of the men's team in 2018-19.
 Riley took over the reigns of the women's program in 2008 and the men's team in 2010, and has overseen a remarkable makeover of both by employing three key ingredients, dedication, commitment and passion.
 While these three words are often associated with Coach Riley, they are also descriptors of his teams and coaching philosophy.